-GRAMMY® nominee Sonny Lim, a member of Hawaii’s famous musical Lim family, was born and raised in the heart of paniolo country on the Big Island of Hawaii.
-Sonny’s father was a paniolo at Parker Ranch where Sonny also worked for 23 years.
-Music was a part of paniolo life and keeping with tradition, Sonny’s parents taught their children to play a variety of musical instruments.
+Sonny Lim, a member of Hawai`i’s famous musical Lim family, was born and raised in the heart of Hawaiian cowboy country on Hawai`i Island.
+Sonny’s father was a paniolo at Parker Ranch and Sonny also worked at Parker Ranch for 23 years.
+Music was a part of paniolo life and keeping with tradition, Sonny’s parents taught their children to play a variety of instruments.
 Sonny was introduced to ki ho`alu as a child watching Gabby Pahinui perform at a lu`au in Kohala.
 Sonny’s biggest inspiration and influence came at age 12 from well-known slack key guitarist and family friend, Uncle Fred Punahoa.
-Punahoa took interest in Sonny’s playing, and spent several weeks living with the Lim family in Kohala to teach Sonny.
-Sonny’s professional career started as a teenager when he commuted to Oahu from the Big Island to perform with the Makaha Sons of Ni`ihau.
-His first solo album, “Slack Key Guitar: The Artistry of Sonny Lim” was a 48th GRAMMY® nominee in the Hawaiian Music category.
-One year prior to this nomination he performed with 6 other solo artists on Hawaii’s first GRAMMY® award-winning CD, “Slack Key Guitar Volume 2″ (Palm Records).
-Sonny helped accept this inaugural Hawaiian GRAMMY award and his speech was the first time the Hawaiian language had ever been spoken on the GRAMMY® stage.
-Sonny has performed on a number of Na Hoku Hanohano Award winning projects.
-He performs regularly with his family and musician friends in Hawaii and Japan.
+Punahoa took interest in Sonny’s playing and spent several weeks living with the Lim family in Kohala to teach him.
+Sonny’s professional career began as a teenager when he commuted to Oahu from Hawai`i Island to perform with the Makaha Sons of Ni`ihau.

 Cover art: “Emerging Treeline II” by Diana Lehr